Commentary on payment statistics

 Numbers of cards and accepting devices

-The total number of cards (irrespective of their number of functions) issued by Czech banks and foreign bank branches operating in the Czech Republic rose between 2021 and 2022, reaching 14.6 million at the end of 2023 H1.
-Of this number, 13.1 million were debit cards.
-The number of credit cards has stabilised slightly above 1.4 million since the end of 2021.
+The total number of cards (irrespective of their number of functions) issued by Czech banks and foreign bank branches operating in the Czech Republic rose, exceeding 17.4 million at the end of 2025.
+Of this number, more than 16.1 million were debit cards.
+The number of credit cards increased slightly, exceeding 1.3 million.
+These data exclude payment cards issued by foreign payment service providers.

-The number of ATMs operated by Czech banks edged down to 5,200 compared with the end of 2021.
-Of this total number, 95% were ATMs with a cash withdrawal function in 2023 H1.
+The number of ATMs operated by Czech banks has been slightly declining since the end of 2021.
+At the end of 2025, there were 4,900 ATMs in the Czech Republic.
+Of this total number, almost 98% were ATMs with a cash withdrawal function at the end of 2025.
 These data exclude institutions not authorised to provide payment services which operate ATMs in the Czech Republic (this is because ATM operation per se is not a payment service).

 Chart 1: Total number of cards (irrespective of their number of functions) (in millions) and number of ATMs (in units)